PTrollmann/viral_annotation_pipeline/README.md

 ###
     gsutil -m cp -r -c gs://virus_expression_results/transcript_quant_results/* ~/experiment_data/virus_genes/transcripts_quant

-Google bucket with all the results: gs://virus_expression_results/transcript_quant_results
+Current Google bucket with all the results (but change as you need it to be) </br>
+gs://virus_expression_results/transcript_quant_results

 ## If you want to understand the full process then read the details below.
-Have your VMs and Google Bucket be in the same region as the storage buckets, as this reduces the costs.
+Have your VMs and Google Bucket be in the same region as the storage buckets, as this reduces the costs. </br>
-The bam files are accessed directly from the google bucket and converted to fastq files with samtools and bedtools.
+The bam files are accessed directly from the google bucket and converted to fastq files with samtools and bedtools. </br>
 I you want to make the salmon index yourself you also need to install salmon to the VM (https://salmon.readthedocs.io/en/latest/index.html) and use a VM with enough CPU and RAM, n2-highmem-4 works (but anything less can make problems, mostly the task will get killed from the OS as it uses to much RAM), this then can still take around 1.5 hours.

 ###
     gsutil -u {your-project-name} cat gs://cclebams/rnasq_hg38/CDS-37go6g.Aligned.sortedByCoord.out.bam | samtools sort -n | bedtools bamtofastq -i - -fq reads_1.fq -fq2 reads_2.fq

-We then also need an index for the salmon quantification.
+We then also need an index for the salmon quantification (all this is done in the research_viral_annotations.ipynb script).  </br>
 We can either do this without decoy, is easier to set up, but with decoy is supposed to be even more exact.

 Download the human genome and viral genes with the Python script.